 Blue represents Campus Buildings / Red Represents Public Property Red Dot Arrows represent Public Parking Lot reported.

-Oak Forest Campus: Campus Crime Statistics

-1. itution provide On-campus Student Housing Facilities?
-0 No. Yes.
-(If Yes is selected, you must enter the number of student housing facilities each facility.) s below and enter Fire Statistics for Number of On-campus Student Housing Facilities: 2.
+Oak Forest Campus: Campus Crime Statistics itution provide On-campus Student Housing Facilities?
+No. 0 Yes.
+(If yes is selected, you must enter the number of student housing fa each facility.) acilities below and enter Fire Statistics for Number of On-campus Student Housing Facilities: 2.
 Does your institution have any non-campus buildings or properties?
-Yes O No ⊙ bined statistics that you received from the local or state police with your in s question, you will be asked to provide the data you received from the loc 0 Yes.
-Local and/or state law enforcement agencies provided us with statistics t campus security authorities. hat we are combining with statistics collected by our No. We are not combining the statistics because we cannot determine whether and/or state law enforcement agencies are for on-campus incidents or public properties.
-Not available.
-We cannot determine if the statistics we obtained from local an geography. d/or state law enforcement agencies are for our Clery 0 Not available.
-We made a good-faith effort to obtain statistics from local and did not comply with our request. l/or state law enforcement agencies, but the agencies
+Yes O {No} ⊙ bined statistics that you received from the local or state police with y is question, you will be asked to provide the data you received from t · 0 Yes.
+Local and/or state law enforcement agencies provided us with static campus security authorities. istics that we are combining with statistics collected l by our 0 No. We are not combining the statistics because we cannot determine whand/or state law enforcement agencies are for on-campus incidents or pu Not available.
+We cannot determine if the statistics we obtained from lo geography. ocal and/or state law enforcement agencies are for ou ır Clery 0 Not available.
+We made a good-faith effort to obtain statistics from loc did not comply with our request. cal and/or state law enforcement agencies, but the a gencies